 The first time you have someone help you vote, the election officials at your polling place will ask you to complete and sign a form called a Declaration of Need of Assistance.
 After the first time, your registration record will note that you completed the form.

 If you have a permanent disability, you can apply to be added to the permanent absentee voter list by submitting an absentee ballot application (PDF), including section C If your application is accepted, you will receive absentee ballots for the elections that take place during the rest of the year.
 You will also receive an annual absentee ballot application every year that you are on the list.

 If your County Board of Elections says your polling place inaccessible, you can vote by alternative ballot.

 Accessible Write-In Ballots

 The Department of State is committed to increasing accessibility for voters with disabilities.
-Voters may request accessible write-in ballots for the November 3, 2020, General Election.
+Voters may request accessible write-in ballots for the May 16, 2023, Municipal Primary.
 These ballots will allow blind and low-vision voters to vote privately and independently.
 Learn more about accessible write-in ballots